Network Effects in Personal Productivity

 #Productivity

-To be honest, most of the time, I try hard to keep my activity scopes somewhat balanced and not allow any single activity to seize all my time.
+Most of the time, I try hard to keep my life & activity scopes somewhat balanced and not allow any single activity to seize all my time.

-Anyway, while choosing between focus and balance, I came across a nice trick that I call the activity scopes network effect.
+Trying to solve this problem, I came across a nice trick, which I call the activity scopes network effect.

 Network Effects & Life Areas

-A network effect is originally an economics term meaning a phenomenon when some good's, product's or a service's value for end-users depends positively on the overall number of users.
+A network effect is originally an economics term meaning a phenomenon when some good, product, or service's value for end-users depends positively on the overall number of users.

 In other words, the more users it has, the more value it brings to every user.
 Network effects can be observed in all social networks, marketplaces, messengers, cell phones, etc.

-Unlike Facebook, we are not so scalable.
+The problem is that we are not scalable.
 We are limited in our primary resource - time.

 How to fix it?

-The idea is to build interconnected activity scopes that would encourage a positive network effect.
+The idea is to build interconnected activity scopes that create a positive network effect between them.

-So that every minute spent on any of them would be automatically reinvested in other activities, creating positive feedback loops and eventually result in organic progress in all related scopes.
+So every minute spent on any project would be automatically reinvested in other activities, creating positive feedback loops that will eventually result in organic progress in all related activity scopes.

-This is a rather productive thing by itself.
-To make it even more valuable, I take notes following a kind of Zettlekasten framework, which allows me to bring together related ideas and compile them into new ones that can gradually develop into blog posts.
+Note taking as a [[writing]] habit is a rather fulfilling activity by itself, but I wanted to get some extra value out of it.
+I started to take notes following a Zettelkasten framework, which allows me to bring together related ideas and compile them into new ones that can gradually develop into blog posts.

-That's why I take notes and write blog posts in English, use English locale and even procrastinate on youtube in English.
+That's why I take notes in English and write these blog posts in English.
+Not only this but I also read and even procrastinate on YouTube in English.

-That's just a simple thing that doesn't require much additional effort as it is a part of what I already do, but it saves me tons of time that would have been needed for attending extra English classes.
+That's just a simple thing that doesn't require much additional effort as it is a part of what I already do, but it saves me a ton of time that would have been needed for attending extra English classes.

-For me, as a freelance software developer English is crucial in my communication with clients and colleagues.
-It directly affects my ability to land contracts, understand clients' needs and do my job well.
+For me, as a software engineer working on an independent contractor basis with clients from all over the world, my English and writing skills are crucial.
+It directly affects my ability to land contracts, understand clients' needs, communicate with colleagues, and do my job well.

 When looking for contracts, I always try to pick those that would bring me at least a couple of challenges.
 It would automatically force me to learn new things by doing them and become better as a professional.

-Challenges may also bring some food for writing about in the blog or published as open-source projects that may also be written about.
+Challenges may also bring some food for thinking and taking notes about.
+It may evolve into a new blog post or open-source projects that may also be written about.

-A blog may help to acquire traffic for side projects and assist in landing new contracts.
+The blog increases the funnel of people I bump into: it acquires traffic for side projects and may assist in landing new contracts.

 Better contracts -> more money -> more money invested -> more space and time for pet projects -> new skills -> post more -> find even better contracts -> more challenges -> ... etc.